NREL/routee-compass/docs/config.md

 _k_ is the target number of path alternatives in the result.
 It is possible for less than _k_ to be returned, and this depends on the network and other KSP parameters.

-Similarity function is optional and filters path alternatives by their similarity to the working solution set.
+Similarity function is optional and constraints path alternatives by their similarity to the working solution set.
 In this example, both similarity functions will dismiss paths that are greater than 10% similar.
 ```toml